The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Cartan geometries and their induced first order structures

-\begin{corollary} Suppose that $G$ is a complex linear algebraic group and $H \subset G$ is a reductive subgroup and that $X=G/H$ is connected and that $G$ acts faithfully on $X$.
-Suppose that $E \to M$ is a $\pr{G,X}$-geometry.
-Then the first order structure induced by that geometry is an embedding $E \to FM$ as a principal right $H$-subbundle. \end{corollary}
+\begin{corollary} Suppose that \(G\) is a complex Lie group and \(H \subset G\) is a closed reductive subgroup and that \(X=G/H\) is connected and that \(G\) acts effectively on \(X\).
+Suppose that \(E \to M\) is an \pr{X,G}-geometry.
+Then the first order structure induced by that geometry is an embedding \(E \to FM\) as a principal right \(H\)-subbundle. \end{corollary}